BrianPerel/company-employee-manager/README.md

 - Python version `3.10` used for development

 - The app will require you to have XAMPP installed on your machine under the path `C:\xampp`.
-- You must set XAMPP config to auto start the Apache and MySQL services for the app to execute correctly
+- You must set XAMPP config to auto start the Apache and MySQL services for the app to execute correctly.
+You can additionally set XAMPP to auto start minimized

 - The mysql database will be created by the app, we will use the default auto created admin user `root`
 - A local backup .dat data file will be created and updated by the app